Altinn/altinn-studio-docs/content/app/development/configuration/settings/_index.en.md

 A new app wil contain a set of environment specific appsettings files: `appsettings.Development.json`, `appsettings.Staging.json` and `appsettings.Production.json`.
 These files are read in their respective environments.
 The TT02-environment is defined as staging and the production environment is defined as Production.

-Every file should have values which are unique or different in at least one different environments.
-An example of a value that varies from environment to environment is "timeout" values.
-A good example is if you want an app to wait for a longer response from an external API during development than what you want to allow during production.
+Every file should contain the values which are unique or different in at least one of the environments.
+Examples of values that vary from environment to environment is the "timeout" values.
+You might want an app to wait longer for a response from an external API during development than what you want to allow during production.

 #### appsettings.Development.json
 ```json